 It is not solely about the use of the Internet, but a range of ways in which students communicate and interact with others, e.g. mobile phones, bluetooth technology.

-The school offers annual e-Safety parents evenings, half-termly coffee mornings for individual support, ad hoc briefings with the e-Safety officer, information on our website, helpful links sent via email, flyers/booklets in the school foyer, and emotional support through our home school liaison officer.
+The school offers annual e-Safety parents evenings, half-termly coffee mornings for individual support, ad hoc briefings with the e-Safety officer, information on our website, helpful links sent via email and flyers/booklets in the school foyer.

 The information below is designed to provide help to parents and students about e-Safety and guidance on using electronic media and devices safely.